home-assistant/home-assistant.io/source/_components/media_player.ps4.markdown

 ## {% linkable_title Granting Port Access %}

 The PS4 component requires the use of priveleged ports to work correctly.
-Depending on your OS of your Home Assistant instance you may need to allow usage of priveleged ports.
+Depending on your OS of your Home Assistant instance you may need to manually allow usage of priveleged ports.
+Home Assistant installed on a Debian-type OS for example, such as Hassbian, Rassbian, and Armbian may require configuration.
 There are varying methods to perform this, dependent on your OS running Home Assistant.
-Home Assistant installed on a Debian OS may require configuration.

-Hass.io on HassOS does not need additional configuration.
+- Note: Hass.io on HassOS does not require additional configuration.

-Example for Debian:
+- Example for Debian:
 `sudo setcap 'cap_net_bind_service=+ep' /usr/bin/python3.5`
 Replace "/usr/bin/python3.5" with your path to Python that is running Home Assistant.